ketayon/PNEUMONIA_DETECTION/README.md

 ## Conclusion

-This project highlights the promise of quantum machine learning in medical imaging, particularly for detecting pneumonia from chest X-ray images.
-However, **improving the accuracy and generalization of qiskit_machine_learning models requires powerful devices equipped with GPUs**.
-These resources facilitate faster computation, especially when optimizing parameters, thus enabling better performance and consistency.
+This project highlights the promise of quantum machine learning in medical imaging, particularly for detecting pneumonia from chest X-ray images. **Improving accuracy and generalization of models, especially the `qiskit_ml_pneumonia_detection`, requires powerful GPUs for faster parameter optimization and better consistency**.

 ## Acknowledgements